Software Product Development Life Cycle 2022

 Table of Contents

-The Software Product Development Lifecycle: Major Stages of Software Development
+The Software Product Development Steps: Major Stages of Software Development

 Depending on who you ask, the software development lifecycle (SDLC) consists of five to seven stages of software development.
 These stages cover everything from project requirements to communication with stakeholders, product design and development, testing, and maintenance.